|

 English name derived

-Variant of English Bonnie, meaning both "good" and
+Variant spelling of English Bonnie, meaning both "good" and

 "pretty."